a-karma/Bogor_Workshop/DAY_4/Session3.md

 angsd -i $FILE -sites $SITES -out ${FILE%.bam} -minQ 20 -minMapQ 20 -remove_bads 1 -trim 5 -GL 2 -doGlf 4
 ```

-Question: How do you decide which sites we use to calculate mutational load?

 The conservation scores we will be using is the SIFT score.
 The SIFT score is a measure of amino acid similarity, which indicates the potential impact of a mutation on protein function.
 Ranging from 0.0 to 1.0, the score signifies the likelihood of a mutation affecting protein function.
 Scores closer to 0.0 suggest a higher probability of deleterious effects, while scores closer to 1.0 indicate a lower probability of functional disruption.
 Variants with SIFT scores between 0.0 and 0.05 are generally considered deleterious.
 SIFT scores can only be computed for mutation in coding region of the genome.

-Other type of conservation score can also be used for this type of analysis, we encourage you to read this review if you want to know more:
+> Food for thought: How do you decide which sites we use to calculate mutational load?

+Conservation scores such as SIFT is only one among the many ways of characterizing deleterious variations empirically.
+Other ways are looking directly at amino acids or RNA transcripts.
+Read more about detecting deleterious variations in natural populations [here](https://doi.org/10.1146/annurev-animal-080522-093311).

 ### Task 0: Prepping your working directory